sushant00/NSS/Assignment1/README.rst

 - only absolute paths can be entered, with base directory as **server/**

-Bugs defended
+Bugs and Errors defended
 =============

 - paths entered as arguments are validated
-- wrong commands, arguments or inputs are gracefully handled
+- wrong arguments or inputs for acls, etc. are gracefully handled
-- DAC is overriden by acl
-- cannot make acl entry for non existent users
+- making acl entry for non existent users is not allowed
+- access behind slash is not allowed
+- handling overwriting of directory that is already created